 Metalasia densa is a branched, woody shrub that commonly reaches heights around 2,5 m, rarely 4 m.
 It sometimes sprouts after fire.

-The plant grows narrow, twisted leaves in clusters formed by axillary tufts of young leaves emerging behind the longer, mature primary leaves on the stems.
+The plant grows narrow to ovate leaves, slightly twisted sideways.
+Axillary clusters of young leaves typically appear above each longer, mature or primary leaf.
 Leaves are often flexed downwards.
-Leaf shape is lanceolate to ovate, its dimensions 1,5 cm by 3 mm.
-Leaf margins are rolled upwards, the groove between the margins at the top of the leaf white-woolly, the lower surface nearly hairless.
+Leaf dimensions are 1,5 cm by 3 mm.
+Leaf margins are rolled upwards or incurved, the upper surface white-woolly.

-The species distribution lies in a broad coastal strip from Namaqualand along the south coast to the Eastern Cape and inland to the Free State and Lesotho.
-It is also found across the Vaal River as far as Limpopo around the Soutpansberg, but avoiding the arid northwestern to central parts of the country.
+The species distribution lies in a broad coastal strip from Namaqualand in the Northern Cape along the south coast and Little Karoo of the Western Cape, across the Eastern Cape and inland to the Free State, KwaZulu-Natal and Lesotho.
+It is also found across the Vaal River in Mpumalanga and as far as Limpopo around the Soutpansberg, but not in the arid northwest and centre of the country.